 Skin melanoma surgery is generally the most popular form of treatment.
 Much like other forms of cancer treatment, the procedure is performed to remove the cancerous tissue from the body.
 Some procedures are regularly combined with reconstructive plastic surgery to help patients restructure the remaining tissue and achieve a final result that helps to hide or reduce the scars from cancer removal.

 Melanoma is a form of skin cancer.
 It occurs when the cells that give pigmentation to the skin become cancerous.
 If you are diagnosed with melanoma, you will likely be advised of different treatment options you can undergo, depending on the prognosis.

-Depending on the level of severity, where it is, how large the area is, and other factors, like health and surgical eligibility, you may find success through plastic surgery procedures to remove and reconstruct the area to ensure the most natural-looking result while removing all the cancerous tissue.
+Depending on the level of severity, location, size, and other factors, like health and surgical eligibility; plastic surgery procedures may be successful in removing melanoma(s) and reconstructing the treatment area.
+We aim to ensure the most natural-looking result while removing all the cancerous tissue.
 Often patients look to a reconstructive plastic surgeon after their skin cancer removal.